The importance of signage beyond wayfinding

 Get the functional basics right

-Consider the functional aspects of signs with regards to orientation and user experience.
+Consider the functional aspects of signage with regards to orientation and user experience.

 At their most fundamental level, signs exist to serve their core functional purpose of communication.
 This functionality is most commonly understood in the context of wayfinding, where signs direct users to entrances, exits, restrooms, and other essential facilities.
 By communicating directions or instructions, signs establish order and purpose within a built environment.